 To all of the father’s out there happy Fathers Day.
 My own father passed away in 1998 due to cancer so for him I always light a candle on this day.
 I still miss him and unfortunately I don’t have any real pictures of him.
 Fathers Day, for me, takes on a special meaning.
 I’m sure it takes on a special meaning for so many individuals parenting with a disability.

 Historically I was never suppose to be a father.
-I grew up in a time when it wasn’t unusual to sterilize persons with disabilities to keep them from propagating.
+I grew up in a time when it wasn’t unusual to sterilize persons with disabilities to keep us from propagating.
 That was the ideology of the day and backed by legislation, the Alberta Sexual Sterilization Act.
 It was finally repealed in 1972 but not before denying hundreds of potential parents an opportunity for a family.
 That is not exactly “ancient” history.

 Not only am I a father but I’m also a grandfather.
 I don’t see them as much as I would like but you come to accept parenting from the sidelines.